TallKite/linnstrument-firmware/README.md

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

 Details: To set both column offsets at once, press both split buttons at once.
 If the offsets are different, doing so equates them.
-Beware, if the column offset is 2 and the row offset is an even number, you only get a whole-tone scale.
+Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.

 PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
 It ranges from -25 to +25, plus NO OVERLAP which appears as NOVR.
 A NOVR split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.
 Guitar tunings are not supported, but are still available globally.

 OCTAVE TOGGLE: A new function for switches and footswitches, 8VE± flips back and forth between Octave Up and normal.
 This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
 Access it by long-pressing TAP TEMPO and swiping.

+DRUM PAD MODE: Custom LED pattern #2 (the scale marked A#) is now 14 3x3 mega-pads that play the 14 drum sounds from the sequencer.
+Details: set PITCH/X on, otherwise a tap that hits two pads will send two notes.
+The sequencer has different drum sounds for each split.
+If you're using both splits, set the split point in between the pads.
+You can create your own mega-pad layout by using locator CCs (see below) and editing pattern #2 to match.
+Accessed through the microLinn menu, see below.
+To get the original Custom LED pattern #2 back, in the microLinn menu set the edo to 12 and adjust the note lights.
+Unlike the original LED pattern, these note lights can be transposed, recolored, made pentatonic or chromatic, and made lefthanded.

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 No guarantee that detuning to A-432 will heal your chakras lol.
 Accessed through microLinn's anchor cents after setting the edo to 12, see below.